HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 This chapter describes how to use codes and valuesets from codesystems like LOINC, SNOMED-CT, and others within the CQL and HQMF files of a measure package.

-Valuesets and direct referenced codes are declared in the header section of the CQL using the CQL valueset and code constructs.
-In the case of direct referenced codes a codesystem declaration must precede the code declaration (per CQL v1.2 specification).
-Examples of valueset and code declarations can be seen in the accompanying ”examples/TerminologyExample.cql”.
+Valuesets and direct reference codes are declared in the header section of the CQL using the CQL valueset and code constructs.
+In the case of direct reference codes a codesystem declaration must precede the code declaration (per CQL v1.2 specification).
+Examples of valueset and code declarations can be seen in the accompanying "examples/TerminologyExample.cql".

 ```cql
 codesystem "SNOMED-CT": 'urn:oid:2.16.840.1.113883.6.96' version 'urn:hl7:version:201609'